San Clemente Island

 San Clemente Island (Tongva: Kinkipar; Spanish: Isla de San Clemente) is the southernmost of the Channel Islands of California.
 It is owned and operated by the United States Navy, and is a part of Los Angeles County.
 It is administered by Naval Base Coronado.
 It is 21 mi long and has 147.13 km2 of land.
 The 2018 census estimates 148 military and civilian personnel reside on the island.
-The city of San Clemente in Orange County, California is named after the island.
+The city of San Clemente in Orange County, California, is named after the island.

 Geography

 Topography

 Geologically, the island is described as being "the upper part of a tilted and gently arched northwestward-trending block of the earth's crust that has a straight, steep northeastern slope and a more irregular and much gentler southwestern slope" that is composed primarily of volcanic rock, with the northeast boundary of the island having a large fault that parallels most of the major faults on the California mainland.
-San Clemente Island has some of the best examples of marine terraces, and has trench-like canyons, streams, periodic waterfalls, and pools of fresh water.
+San Clemente Island has some of the best examples of marine terraces and has trench-like canyons, streams, periodic waterfalls, and pools of fresh water.

+Its highest point is Mount Thirst, at 1965 ft in elevation.
+The elevation of the island's ridge can impact precipitation, as it can cause atmospheric moisture to condense and cause more intense precipitation.
+This was a factor in the intense rainstorm that hit San Diego on January 22, 2024.